Take Precautions During Lighting Season

 I have had computers destroyed in a lightning strike where the Cat5 (network) cable was literally welded into the computer and the cable had burned a path into the carpet.
 The was from a direct hit to the building.

 Realistically, if you spent less than twenty dollars on a surge protector, it is probably inadequate.
 Surge Protectors that work in places like California (where they have little or no lightning) simply don’t protect you here in the Lone Star State.
 True electrical ‘surges’ where the voltage rarely exceeds 25,000 volts, are much simpler to protect against than lightning, where the voltage can reach 50,000,000 (that’s right – fifty million) volts.
-The best Surge Protectors are made by companies who specialize in this technology, such as Panamax, APC and Tripp Lite.
+The best Surge Protectors are made by companies who specialize in this technology, such as Panamax and APC.
 They are typically a bit more expensive than other brands, but isn’t your computer worth it?

 What should you do to protect yourself?